| Huay

 their non-birding co-travellers.

-some time here and walking around a lot can reveal some good
+Spending some time here and walking around a lot can reveal

-birds, particularly in "winter" and this is an excellent
+some good birds, particularly in "winter" and this

-Huay Tueng Tao there are a number of excellent species that
+At Huay Tueng Tao there are a number of excellent species

 which is regularly seen here, both in flight and perched.